 3. TERMS OF PAYMENT/REFUNDS

-Full payment in U.S. funds by either check or credit card must accompany the Application/Contract for Exhibit Space.
-The AAE will issue a full refund if the Exhibitor cancels the Application/Contract 60 days prior to the meeting start date, but will issue no refunds after that time.
-International Exhibitors must pay by check in U.S. funds drawn on an U.S. institution.
-In the event that all booth space is sold, the Exhibitor will have the opportunity to be wait-listed, and payment will be processed.
+Full payment in U.S. funds by either check or credit card must accompany the Application for Exhibit Space.
+The AAE will issue a full refund if the Exhibitor or Sponsor cancels the Application 60 days prior to the meeting start date, but will issue no refunds after that time.
+International participants must pay by wire transfer or a check in U.S. funds drawn on an U.S. institution.
+In the event that all booth space is sold, the company will have the opportunity to be wait-listed, and payment will be processed.
 Companies will be entitled to a full refund in the event that the wait list does not clear.
-Companies that register to exhibit within 30 days of the meeting must pay by credit card or bank check.
+Companies that register to exhibit within 30 days of the meeting must pay by credit card or ACH.

 4. SOUND DEVICES